 An effective way to combat the increased costs associated with greater storage requirements is to think differently about data use.
 Using a multi-tiered storage approach, different types of storage media, such as disk, file-based tape, and flash can be combined into a single file system.
 This means the budget and mission goals can be more efficiently balanced, as performance can be flexed based on the likelihood of data use.
 Cloud can also be incorporated into this approach.

 In many scenarios the speed of data recall offered by a tape library is not sufficient, so it makes sense to forgo tape.
 Yet, for some users able to trade off immediate for near-immediate access speeds to their oldest data, tape can bring the high-capacity, long-term retention with no compromise on the quality at which video surveillance footage is stored or the length of time that the data can be kept.

 In a multi-tiered storage system, disk-based storage is still used as the high-performance primary tier.
 It is often designed to account for 25-30% of the initial total capacity; but once configured, further disk storage may be required only if additional bandwidth or camera streams are added.
 The remainder of the storage capacity can be built out in different storage tiers, such as on file-based tape.

 In those scenarios where the only parameter that requires increasing is the data retention time, building out further capacity on tape can become even more economical.

 - On this subject, listen to the webinar

 - On the wider market for storage used in video surveillance see our upcoming research

 - On related topics, visit our Security Technology research service

-Josh Woodhouse is Senior Analyst, Video Surveillance, at the IHS Technology Group within IHS Markit
+Josh Woodhouse is Senior Analyst, Video Surveillance, within the IHS Technology Group at IHS Markit

 Posted 20 June 2017